cilium/cilium/Documentation/helm-values.rst

      - ``16384``
    * - bpf.preallocateMaps
      - Enables pre-allocation of eBPF map values.
 This increases memory usage but can reduce latency.
      - bool
      - ``false``
-   * - bpf.waitForMount
-     - Force the cilium-agent DaemonSet to wait in an initContainer until the eBPF filesystem has been mounted.
-     - bool
-     - ``false``
    * - certgen